baldmer/baldmer.github.io/_posts/2009-06-05-jquery-scrolling-menu.md

 ---
 layout: post
 title: JQuery Scrolling Menu
-tags: [Others]
+tags: [javascript]
 ---

 A lot of people have been wondering how to code a "Scrolling Menu" or animated menu (like in the categories section on my web log).
-Here are a couple of JQuery code samples to achieve that fancy behavior.
+Here are a couple of `JQuery` code samples to achieve that fancy behavior.

 {% highlight javascript linenos %}
 $(document).ready(